richtastic/ff/src/3DR/wiki/dense.md

 	=> YES IT MIGHT BE ?
 - remove low-range points before they are selected for the search ?

+- compare GRADIENT of SAD?
+	- x SAD x
+	- y SAD y

+- best match is one where match is top choice in both of the items lists'

 2 BEST MATCHING ALGORITHMS:
 	- global optimized connections minimiziation of total error: